Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Experimental Results

 \subsection{Event Clustering Results}

 The proposed event clustering method is applied to the captured events in Section \ref{subsec: detection result}; and its performance is compared with the following prevalent clustering methods in the literature: kNN \cite{kmeans}, k-Medoids \cite{kmed}, and fuzzy-k-Medoids \cite{fuzzyclustering}.
-Different similarity measures are also considered: euclidean, DTW \cite{dtw}, soft-DTW \cite{softdtw}, and MCC.
-The comparison is conducted over 4000 reference events that are visually clustered with expert knowledge.
+Different similarity measures are also considered: euclidean, DTW \cite{dtw}, soft-DTW \cite{softdtw}, and MaxCorr.
+In order to compare clustering results, different indices are implemented in the literature such as Jaccard Index, Adjusted Rand Index, Fowlkes Mallows Index, Normalized Mutual Information and Silhouette index; where the last one, i.e., the silhouette index is generally known to show better results within variety of data sets \cite{clusteringcriteria}.
+However, if a labeled evaluation set is available, the analysis and assessment of the clustering model is more intuitive and informative.
+Thus, in this paper the comparison is conducted over 4000 reference events that are visually clustered with expert knowledge.
+These events are clustered after being detected by the proposed event detection method.

-Table \ref{table:clustering} shows the F1-score for different clustering methods.
+Table \ref{table:clustering} shows the MCC for different clustering methods.
 Two observations can be made based on the results in this table.
-First, the clustering methods are almost always more accurate when our MCC is used as the similarity measure.
+First, the clustering methods are almost always more accurate when MaxCorr is used as similarity measure.
 Second, our proposed clustering method outperforms kNN, k-Medoids, and fuzzy-k-Medoids for any similarity measure.
+The computational time to \emph{train} the KNN, k-medoids, Fuzzy k-medoids, and the proposed models (when MaxCorr is considered as similarity measure) are 5 minutes, 7 minutes, 15 minutes, and 65 minutes, respectively.
+Note that, training is done \emph{offline}.
+Therefore, the higher accuracy of the proposed model does \emph{not} cause higher computational time during the operation.
+Importantly, recall that the proposed clustering method is \emph{active}.
+In fact, when it comes to clustering new upcoming events that require creating new clusters, which is done \emph{online} and during operation, all of the above methods have almost the same computational time; which are less than 4 milliseconds.